 Rory A. Leraris is a partner in Cravath’s Litigation Department.
 Her practice focuses on antitrust, M&A, securities and derivative litigation, and other complex commercial disputes.
-Ms. Leraris’s clients have included Alcoa, American Express, Barnes & Noble, Credit Suisse, CSC Sugar, IBM, INEOS, Integrys Energy, Kraton Corporation, Time Warner, Viacom and Xerox, among others.
+Ms. Leraris’s clients have included Alcoa, American Express, Barnes & Noble, Credit Suisse, CSC Sugar, First Citizens Bancshares, IBM, INEOS, Integrys Energy, The Jones Group, Kraton, Sabre, Saint‑Gobain, Time Warner, Viacom, Xerox and Zale, among others.

 Ms. Leraris’s current and recent matters include: